-However, when common sources of risk affect all firms even extensive diversification cannot eliminate risk.
-In the panel B of the figure above, portfolio standard deviation falls as the number of securities increases, but it is not reduced to zero.
+When common sources of risk affect all firms, however, even extensive diversification cannot eliminate risk.
+In the figure above, portfolio standard deviation falls as the number of securities increases, but it is not reduced to zero.
 The risk that remains even after diversification is called market risk, risk that is attributable to market wide risk sources.
 Other names are systematic risk or non-diversifiable risk.
 The risk that can be eliminated by diversification is called unique risk, firm-specific risk, non-systematic risk, or diversifiable risk.